 #1 Among all CIAA Institutions (who published this rate)

-#3 Among all HBCU’s (who published this rate)
+Ranked in the top-10 Among all HBCUs (who published this rate)

 Source: Office of Institutional Effectiveness, Research, and Planning